autoplot/documentation/javadoc/org/autoplot/MetadataPanel.md

+# org.autoplot.MetadataPanel

-# org.autoplot.MetadataPanelMetadataPanel shows statistics and metadata for the dataset, such as units and fill values.
+MetadataPanel shows statistics and metadata for the dataset, such as units and fill values.

-MetadataPanel( org.autoplot.ApplicationModel applicationModel )
+# MetadataPanel( org.autoplot.ApplicationModel applicationModel )